leikoilja/ha-google-home/README.md

 This is due to [#202](https://github.com/leikoilja/ha-google-home/issues/202).
 Some people are experiencing devices timing out when trying to fetch data from them.

-It is possible to manually change the update interval by pressing the `configure` button on the integration page.
+You can manually change the update interval by pressing the `configure` button on the integration page.
 Default is 180 seconds.
 Change this at your own risk!
 If your devices are timing out, please increase this until it is stable again.